 - Once solid, transfer cookie dough to an airtight container such as a ziptop bag or reusable silicone bag.

 Frozen cookie dough will remain at its peak up to a month in the freezer.
 No need to thaw cookie dough before baking.
 Frozen cookie dough can baked straight from the freezer!

-When scooping the cookies, I intentionally place a chunk of chocolate into the scooper to make sure some chocolate bits are exposed on the surface of cookie dough.
+When scooping the cookies, intentionally place a chunk of chocolate into the scooper to make sure some chocolate bits are exposed on the surface of cookie dough ball.

-Straight from the freezer and directly into the oven, you will have need to add an extra minute or two of baking time.
+Straight from the freezer and directly into the oven, you will need to add an extra two minutes to baking time.

 The frozen cookie dough will spread slower than the refrigerated cookie dough.
 As a result, you may have better shaped cookies.
-However, you will still have to shape the cookies using a dough scraper (bowl scraper) as mentioned before.
+However, you will still have to shape the cookies as mentioned above.

 Cool the cookies to room temperature on wire racks.
 Once cool, they can be stacked or shingled in an airtight container.